 Typically, a healthy business has 15% dead stock (or less) in its active inventory.
 But for direct-to-consumer(DTC) brands, that number typically creeps up toward 33%.
 This ties up capital and radically drives up operational costs.

 So, let's break down how your company can get rid of dead stock.

 But first, what does "dead stock" mean?
 And how can you avoid it in the first place?

 What is dead stock?

 Dead stock (or dead inventory) refers to inventory items that a business considers unsellable.
 Dead stock items are the ones that don't sell as well as predicted.
-Dead stock can also refer to damaged or expired units, unsold seasonal products, products that were delivered by mistake, etc.
+But it can also refer to damaged or expired units, unsold seasonal products, products that were delivered by mistake, etc.

 Most common examples of dead stock are seasonal items that are no longer in demand.
 In some cases, they are unlikely to be sold before their expiration date and go to waste.
 As such, they only occupy valuable warehouse space that otherwise could house fast-selling products.
 As a result, slow-moving inventory comes with some pretty hefty hidden costs.

 This probably goes without saying, but holding onto dead stock doesn't make you money.
 It actually costs you money.